Published On: March 12, 2026By

 “INNOVATOR” LEARNING SYSTEMS

-Innovators are specialist learning vendors with a better mousetrap, or they’re pushing the envelope with learning methods or delivery in ways others haven’t tried.
-Innovators are usually startups looking to hit it big with great ideas.
+Innovators are specialist learning systems vendors with a better mousetrap, or they’re pushing the envelope with learning methods or delivery in ways others haven’t tried.
+These are usually startups looking to hit it big with bright ideas.
 They often grow into luminaries or are acquired by powerhouse vendors.

 • Use Case Support: Unique concepts or approaches that augment any solution or the learner experience for one or more audience types.